dannwaneri/Penuelnwaneri/README.md

  <h1> Hi there !!</h1>

-<P>My name is Penuel Nwaneri, and I am a Software Developer.</p>
+<P>Penuel Nwaneri is a  Software Engineer with expertise in React, NodeJs, MongoDB, and GraphQL.
+He likes solving engineering problems and believes every complicated problem can be solved with ease by breaking it down to fundamental subsets</p>

-<P> I care deeply about users, performance, accessibility, and having things be functional.
-I am especially interested in solving complex problems through data-driven processes that translate business objectives into solutions.If this sounds good to you,Feel free to throw me an email!
+<P> He care deeply about users, performance, accessibility, and having things be functional.
+He's especially interested in solving complex problems through data-driven processes that translate business objectives into solutions.If this sounds good to you,Feel free to throw him an email!